ZhianMai/Multi-threading-in-Java/README.md

 ThreadLocal would not mix the variables that each of them belongs to one Runnable task only.

 #### 2.10 CountDownLatch Waiting :link:[link](src/johnston/thread/communications/CountDownLatchWaitBlocking.java)
-<i>CountDownLatch</i> is a decremental counter for multi-threading.
+<i>CountDownLatch</i> is a decremental counter for multithreading.
 It inits as an integer, and any
 threads can call countDown() to make is decrement one time.
 Threads calling CountDownLatch::await will be blocked until the counter is 0.
 It's like a join() method that can specify the location of exit-joining point instead of waiting the joined thread terminated.